MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

    :::column span="1":::
    partnerAccounts

    > Optional configuration that specifies which Azure DevOps organizations are selectable from the Dependency dialog when creating a Cross account dependency.
-If not specified it will generate a list based on previous organizations that the user has visited.
+If not specified generates a list based on previous organizations that the user has visited.
    >

    :::column-end:::